sobolevn/awesome-cryptography/README.md

 - [Cryptography Stackoverflow](http://stackoverflow.com/questions/tagged/cryptography) - Cryptography covers, among other things, encryption, hashing and digital signatures.
 - [Garykessler Crypto](http://www.garykessler.net/library/crypto.html) - An Overview of Cryptography.
 - [Learn Cryptography](https://learncryptography.com/) - is dedicated to helping people understand how and why the cryptographic systems they use everyday without realizing work to secure and protect their privacy.
+- [Subreddit of Cryptography](https://www.reddit.com/r/cryptography) - This subreddit is intended for links and discussions surrounding the theory and practice of strong cryptography.
 - [WebCryptoAPI](https://www.w3.org/TR/WebCryptoAPI/) - This specification describes a JavaScript API for performing basic cryptographic operations in web applications, such as hashing, signature generation and verification, and encryption and decryption.

 ### Blogs